google/mtail/Language.md

 }
 ```

 Buyer beware!
-The format string used by mtail is the same as the [golang format string](http://golang.org/src/pkg/time/format.go), which is completely unlike that used by C's strptime.
+The format string used by mtail is the same as the [Go time.Parse() format string](http://golang.org/src/pkg/time/format.go), which is completely unlike that used by C's strptime.
 The format string must always be the 2nd of January 2006 at 3:04:05 PM.
 See the documentation for the **ANSIC** format in the above link for more details.

 ## Nested Actions